heardMan/liri-node-app/README.md

 A. the command which is initiated by simply typing spotify-this-song into your command line (don't forget the hyphens!)

-B. the request parameter, in order to ensure that spotify-this-song accepts you entire request please make sure to wrap your request in either single double quotes --
+B. the request parameter

-For Example: If you wanted to search for the song Full Clip --> 'Full Clip'
+Example: If you wanted to search for the song Full Clip --> 'Full Clip'

 And you can see there is a list of published songs named Full Clip and the relevant publication information such as the alubumn the song was published on, the performer, and the year it was released.